vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-mainnet-to-0714.md

 We will refer to the above paths in the following guide.
 The sample paths given above are just examples.
 We recommend setting the paths that align with the conventions adopted by your organisation.

-## The data-node setup
+## Data node setup

-We recommend setup the data node for the Vega validators.
-However, we highly recommend not connecting the data node to the core responsible for validating.
-Instead of this, consider creating two servers with the following setup:
+We recommend that Vega validators set up a data node, and connect it to a non-validator node.
+We strongly recommend **not connecting the data node to the core responsible for validating**.
+Instead, consider creating two servers with the following setup:

-- The validator node; is the Vega core running without the data node.
+- A validator node is the Vega core running without a data node.
 It would be best not to expose any API from that node to the public internet to increase your validator's security.
-- The non-validator data node; is the non-validator Vega core running with the data node.
-This node must not share any private key or wallet with your validator node.
+- A non-validator data node is the non-validator Vega core running with the data node.
+This node must not share any private keys or wallets with your validator node.
 You may expose this node to the public internet as this node does not contain any private data.
 Anyone can start a node with the same functionality.

 The above nodes should be separated and isolated VMs.
-It means your validator is still safe when your data node is compromised.
+It means your validator will still be safe if your data node is compromised.

-Another significant advantage of the above solution is that your validator node does not depend on the data node, so your validator is still operating when the data node has issues.
+Another significant advantage of the above solution is that when your validator node does not depend on the data node, your validator will still be operating if the data node has issues.

 ## Async upgrade steps

 ### 1. Update Vega core config

 :::note Manual process
-We recommend starting it before the upgrade and having configs ready when you need to restart your node.
+We recommend starting this before the upgrade and having configs ready for when you need to restart your node.
 You may do this task asynchronously to another task.
-This step may be time-consuming, as We introduced many changes since v0.53, and there is no automation - it needs to be done by hand.
+This step may be time-consuming, as there have been many changes since v0.53, and there is no automation - it needs to be done by hand.
 :::

 There are a few ways to update your existing Vega config.
 The most practical way is to see what changed in the Vega config between versions, as follows:

 1. Generate the Vega node in a temporary location: `<VEGA-BIN> init --home /tmp/vega-home <TYPE>`.
-When the terminal asks you about passphrases, type anything.
+When the terminal asks you for passphrases, type anything.
 You are interested only in the `config.toml` file.
 The `<TYPE>` may be different depending on the configuration you are running:
-    - a. `validator` - if you are running only Vega core without data node, e.g.: `<VEGA-BIN> init --home /tmp/vega-home validator`
+    - a. `validator` - if you are running only the Vega core without a data node, e.g.: `<VEGA-BIN> init --home /tmp/vega-home validator`
     - b. `full` - if you are running Vega core with a data node, e.g.: `<VEGA-BIN> init --home /tmp/vega-home full`
 2. Compare the old config with the generated one: `diff <VEGA-NETWORK-HOME>/config/node/config.toml /tmp/vega-home/config/node/config.toml`
 3. Update your `<VEGA-NETWORK-HOME>/config/node/config.toml` file based on the above diff